Josh-Jo1/BlackJackApp/README.md

 The `Card` class contains all the information needed to identify a playing card.
 The `Shoe` class makes use of `Card` to initialize a standard deck of 52 playing cards, then takes an integer as input to determine how many decks will make the shoe.
 The `Hand` class maintains a list of `Card`s and its sum that a player has at any point.
+The sum is stored as `LiveData` and observed in the `PlayFragment` to seamlessly update the user interface.

 Currently, the `GameViewModel` creates a `Hand` instance for the dealer and player as well as an instance of the `Shoe`.
 The `PlayFragment` can then access the `Hand` for a player through the `GameViewModel` and perform operations such as "Hit" - adding the